Publication Policies and Guidelines for Authors

 Advancing Corrections Journal (Digital) ISSN: 2789-5246

-Aims & Scope of Advancing Corrections
+Aims & Scope of Advancing Corrections Journal

-The Journal is published continuously twice per year and is made available in both digital and print formats to the international membership of ICPA.
-Each Edition of the Journal is devoted to a particular theme that is elaborated in an Edition Call for Papers.
-Submissions could be an evidence-informed discussion or review of an important issue related to the theme of the Edition, a summary of some new research findings and their implications for practice, a description of an innovative program or approach, or an informed commentary on some aspect of the issue that the Journal Edition is addressing.
-For each issue of the journal, we can include some ‘Featured Articles’ that relate broadly to the chosen theme for the issue.
+Each edition of the journal is devoted to a particular Theme that is elaborated in an edition Call for Papers.
+Submissions to the journal should relate clearly to the theme of any particular edition.
+Manuscripts can be of a number of types, including descriptions of new quantitative or qualitative research and the implications for practice, evidence-informed discussions or reviews of an important issue related to the theme of the edition, descriptions of innovative programs or approaches, or an informed commentary on some aspect of the theme that the journal edition is addressing.
+For each edition of the journal, we endeavour to include ‘Featured Research Articles’ that relate to the chosen theme.
 These should be more scholarly, research-oriented contributions.
-We could also include articles in a section called ‘Views and Reviews’ where we want to profile evidence-informed reviews or informed commentaries on important issues – i.e., rather than original research-oriented manuscripts.
-Finally, there is a section called ‘Practice Innovation in Corrections’ which as the title suggests hopes to highlight development in innovative practice, and as much as possible, internationally.
+We also welcome papers for a section we call ‘Views and Reviews’ where we want to profile think-pieces and evidence-informed reviews or commentaries on important issues.
+Finally, we also try to include some interesting ‘Practice Innovation in Corrections’ which, as the title suggests, hopes to highlight development in new and innovative practice, and as much as possible, internationally.

 What Do We Publish?